sandramalaquias/data-engineering-Airflow/readme.md

 ## Helpers description

 ### Sql Create Tables - sql_create_tables.py
-In that scriptdescription
- is the class SqlCreateTables, that contain  the SQL needed to create all of tables.
+In that script description is the class SqlCreateTables, that contain  the SQL needed to create all of tables.
 In CREATE statements have the clause "IF NOT EXISTS" and due that, is possible to run the DAG without issues.
 If need to include more tables in the DAG, just update this script.

 ### Sql Queries - sql_queries.py
 In that script is the class SqlQueries, that contain  the SQL needed load the dimension tables. and the SQL for quality purpose.